newsdev/ai2html/README.md

   - Character tracking

+## How does ai2html work

+The script renders text as absolutely positioned html elements.
+The remaining art is exported as an image that is placed underneath the text in the html.
+Artboards can be rendered as separate divs in a single file, or as separate files.
+The exported files are html partials, that is, everything is enclosed in a div that can be inserted into a page template.
+It is also possible to specify an html page template into which the script will insert the html partial so you can preview your artwork in the context of your site architecture and css.

+Text styles are applied at the paragraph level.
+Each paragraph is given the character and paragraph attributes of the middle character of the paragraph.
+Other character styles within a paragraph are ignored — though we’re hoping to add this as a feature in the future.
+A work-around for this limitation is to enclose text in classed `<span>` tags and define styles for those classes in an `ai2html-css` text block (described below).

+Paragraphs are styled using css classes that are consolidated across each artboard.
+This means that all paragraphs with the same style attributes are styled with a single css class.
+Text blocks in the output are ordered top-to-bottom, left-to-right so that the document is somewhat readable.

+[Here are examples](https://delicious.com/archietse/ai2html) of how we’ve used the script at The New York Times.

 ## Limitations

+- Text that has been rotated or skewed is not converted into html, but rather rendered onto the image. *We’re hoping to have a fix for this soon.*
 - Because numbers get rounded to whole pixels by the web page when formatting text and positioning elements, the html version of a graphic will not line up exactly with its Illustrator version.
 Rounding differences are particularly compounded if you have blocks of text that span many lines and have fractional leading in Illustrator.
 - The script currently only sets one style per paragraph, so custom styled words or characters within a paragraph are ignored.
 Each paragraph’s style is determined by the middle character in the paragraph.
 - The script assumes that text always goes above the art.